 Sports are an amazing opportunity for kids to improve their physical health, learn teamwork, and develop strong social support networks.
-Unfortunately, many sports, particularly soccer, run the risk of kids getting a concussion.
+Unfortunately, many sports run the risk of kids getting a concussion.
 Most concussions aren't that bad.
 You get hit in the head, feel dizzy, and in a couple weeks all is well again.
-Unfortunately, the consequences of a concussion become a lot more severe if you sustain a second one while recovering from a first concussion.
+The consequences of a concussion become a lot more severe if you sustain a second one while recovering from a first concussion.
 This means that it is critical to know when a child is fully recovered from a concussion and can safely resume playing their sport.
 Scientists have struggled to develop a good way to diagnose concussions and their recovery, but Branch Out has funded a study that hopes to be a game-changer (literally!).

 Chris Duszynski, PhD Student

 Dr. Jeff Dunn